Compare TRADE.COM Versus AXITRADER and IC Markets broker accounts.

 Trade.com Vs Axitrader Negative Balance Protection

-Trade.com does offer clients negative balance protection, while Axitrader does offer clients negative balance protection.
+Trade.com does offer clients negative balance protection, while Axitrader does not offer clients negative balance protection.

 Also, before you sign up with online brokers like Trade.com or Axitrader, make sure you know what you are doing.
-Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
-To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.
+Simple advice, we admit, but we know from experience how many people decide to start trading and then ask questions later.
+Please know what you are doing with Trade.com or Axitrader before investing money into something.

-Some of you might be thinking about what we mean when we say ‘trading style’.
+Some of you might be thinking about what we mean when we say 'trading style'.
 Here are a few examples.
-A day trader will look to open positions and close them on the same day.
-This will require a broker that specialises in this.
+A day trader using Trade.com or Axitrader will look to open positions and close them on the same day.
+Day trading in this way will require a broker that specialises in this.
 To do this with some brokers would be a bad idea because of the commission and fees involved.
 Check if Trade.com and Axitrader fees match your trading requirements.

 Trade.com and Axitrader Alternatives